9ae/bagel/femmenoir/draft3-outline.md

 Ken leaves feeling ecstatic and excited for the presentation instead of nervous Diane did feel the chemistry too, and blushes at the end. *show her looking out the window hopefully*

+### N. Elanor smells Ken’s shirt

+<u>Setting</u>
+Their house
+*Feeling* suspicious

+<u>Start</u>
+Characters:
+- **Elanor** disillusioned about her marriage, is going through the motions.
+She is annoyed and constantly has to pickup after Ken.

+<u>What happens</u>
+*What do we want to show?* Their relationship had problems before.

+Elanor is picking up stuff in the living room.
+She picks up Ken’s clothes, rolls her eyes.
+She notices she hasn’t seen it before, and it does not smell like him, but distinctly feminine perfume.

+<u>Exit</u>

 ### D. Ken asks Diane out
 <u>Setting</u>
 Diane's office